swiftlang/swift-evolution/proposals/0292-package-registry-service.md

 \A[a-zA-Z\d](?:[a-zA-Z\d]|-(?=[a-zA-Z\d])){0,39}\z
 ```

-A package's *name* is specified by the `name` provided in its manifest.
+A package's *name* uniquely identifies a package in a scope.
 The maximum length of a package name is 128 characters.
 A valid package name matches the following regular expression pattern: